 When do you recommend the use of angioplasty alone and when do you use a primary stenting strategy?

-Thomas Zeller: In the era of drug-eluting balloons, provisional stenting should be the preferred treatment strategy in lesions which are not severely calcified or ulcerated.
-Spot stenting should be performed only in case of flow-limiting dissection or a residual stenosis >50%.
-Primary stenting should be reserved to lesions with irregular morphology, eccentric calcification and lesions where a thrombus should be fixed.
+Thomas Zeller: In the era of drug-eluting balloons, provisional stenting should be the preferred treatment strategy in lesions that are not severely calcified or ulcerated.
+Spot stenting should be performed only in the case of flow-limiting dissection or a residual stenosis >50%.
+Primary stenting should be reserved for lesions with irregular morphology, eccentric calcification, and lesions where a thrombus should be fixed.
 The stent with the best mechanical properties for calcified lesions is the Supera stent which essentially mandates sufficient predilatation, which could even be performed with a drug-eluting balloon.

 Dennis Gable: I use angioplasty alone in lesions under 3–5cm or if the treatment vessel (superficial femoral artery) is less than 5mm diameter.
 I think the use of primary stenting or atherectomy in small vessels generally will have poor and predictable failure at 6–12 months.
 In shorter lesions under 3–5cm, I think angioplasty alone offers the best “bang for the buck” for patency and limb salvage.
 I typically use primary stenting for lesions over 5cm or in calcified lesions as I feel this offers better long-term success.
 We have not yet had ready access to drug-eluting technology as they do in Europe.

 How are you using PTA, stents, drug-eluting stents, and drug-eluting balloons in the SFA?